awdriggs/gistdb/README.md

 5. Save and copy the Gist ID from the URL (the long string after your username)

 #### Walkthrough
+Click the + symbol, select gist
 ![new and select gits](guide_images/select-gist.png)

+Make sure to input the
 ![gist](guide_images/new-gist.png)

 ### 2. Create a GitHub Token